floresbakker/OntoArchimate/README.md

 # Introduction

-Let us explore the semantic Archimate vocabulary with examples of Archimate models.
+Let us explore the OntoArchimate family of vocabularies with examples of Archimate models.

 ## Example #1: Basic Archimate model with three elements and two relationships: